 B08086_01_21.png

-A very typical architecture for a covenant is a few layers alternating convolutions and max pooling, followed by a few fully connected layers at the top.
+A very typical architecture for a ConvNet is a few layers alternating convolutions and max pooling, followed by a few fully connected layers at the top.
 The first famous model to use this architecture was LENET-5 designed by Yann Lecun to the character recognition back in 1998.

 Modern convolutional networks such as ALEXNET, which famously won the competitive ImageNet object recognition challenge in 2012, used a very similar architecture with a few wrinkles.
 Another notable form of pooling is average pooling.
 Instead of taking the max, just take an average over the window of pixels around a specific location.